Prince Harry Praised For Carrying On Princess Diana’s Legacy Amid Meghan Markle Engagement Rumors

-The death of Princess Diana was heartbreaking, and no one felt it more than her young sons Prince Harry and Prince William.
-Now Harry is all grown up, involved in a blossoming romance rumored to be followed soon by an engagement and wedding bells.
-But even as the prince courts his own reportedly soon-to-be princess Meghan Markle, Harry hasn’t forgotten about Princess Diana’s legacy.
+The death of Princess Diana was heartbreaking, and no one felt it more than her young sons, Prince Harry and Prince William.
+Now Harry is all grown-up, and he is involved in a blossoming romance rumored to be followed soon by an engagement and wedding bells.
+But even as the prince courts his own reportedly soon-to-be princess, Meghan Markle, Harry hasn’t forgotten about Princess Diana’s legacy.

 Although Diana died 20 years ago, her memory remains.
-But beyond the books, video tapes, and memorials that preserve Princess Diana’s name, her son Prince Harry is the real tribute to her legacy, pointed out Vogue.
+But beyond the books, video tapes, and memorials that preserve Princess Diana’s name, her son, Prince Harry, is the real tribute to her legacy, pointed out Vogue.
 And although Prince William also has sought to live up to his mother, the magazine noted that it’s his brother who most resembles Princess Diana.

 “Harry in particular is emulating his late, great mother [Princess Diana].”